-- 1. Place correctly sized cookware on the dual surface element. - Push in and turn the control knob counterclockwise (See Figure 4) for 2. smaller cookware or clockwise (See Figure 7) for larger cookware. - Turn the knob to adjust the setting if needed.
-Start most cooking operations 3. on a higher setting and then turn to a lower setting to finish cooking.
+- 1. Place correctly sized cookware on the dual surface element. - 2.
+Push in and turn the control knob counterclockwise (See Figure 3) for smaller cookware or clockwise (See Figure 5) for larger cookware. - 3.
+Turn the knob to adjust the setting if needed.
+Start most cooking operations on a higher setting and then turn to a lower setting to finish cooking.
 Each surface element provides a constant amount of heat at each setting.
-A glowing red surface heating area extending beyond the bottom edge of the cookware indicates the cookware is too small for the surface heating area. - When cooking has completed, turn the surface control knob to OFF before 4. removing the cookware.
-Note: The Surface Indicator light located on the control panel will come on when the control knob will be turn on and will continue to glow until the glass cooktop has cooled down to a moderate level.
+A glowing red surface heating area extending beyond the bottom edge of the cookware indicates the cookware is too small for the surface heating area. - When cooking has completed, turn the surface control knob to OFF before removing the cookware.
+Note: The Surface Indicator light located on the

+Figure 3 control panel will come on when the control knob will be turn on and will continue to glow until the glass cooktop has cooled down to a moderate level.
 The light may remain on even though the controls are turned OFF.

 Note: See Figure 6 on page 10 for recommended control settings.

 A CAUTION Radiant surface elements may appear to have cooled after they have been turned off.
-The Hot surface indicator light or the HE message (models with ESEC) will come on and will continue to glow until the glass cooktop has cooled down to a moderate level.
+The Hot surface indicator light will come on and will continue to glow until the glass cooktop has cooled down to a moderate level.
 The glass surface may still be hot and burns may occur if the glass surface is touched before it has cooled sufficiently.